 Breast aneurysms are a rarely seen cause of a breast mass.

 true aneurysm: occurs post trauma and is seen as a slowly enlarging pulsatile mass

-false aneurysm / pseudoaneurysm: occurs in acute trauma, post percutaneous biopsy, due to spontaneous haemorrhage secondary to coagulo...
+false aneurysm / pseudoaneurysm: occurs in acute trauma, post percutaneous biopsy, due to spontaneous hemorrhage secondary to coagulop...

 Breast varix is, as the name suggests, varices in the breast that are focally dilated veins in the breast.

-If varices are seen bilaterally then a cause for central venous obstruction (superior vena cava syndrome) could be the underlying aetiology with the varices being a part of the...
+If varices are seen bilaterally then a cause for central venous obstruction (superior vena cava syndrome) could be the underlying etiology with the varices being a part of the ...

 Bronchial arterial aneurysm refers to any form of aneurysmal dilatation involving any segment of the bronchial artery.
 The term is sometimes used synonymously with a bronchial arterial pseudoaneurysm 2.